 So what is Low Tension ( Normal Tension ) ?

-It turns out the pressure in my eyes is completely normal, but I have Glaucoma damage anyway, therefore Low Tension (pressure) Glaucoma!
+It turns out the pressure in my eyes is completely normal, but I have Glaucoma damage; therefore Low Tension (pressure) Glaucoma!
 Your optometrist will measure your eye's pressure every time you have your eyes checked.
-It is usually the machine that blows a puff of air into your eyes, which of course makes you jump.
+It is usually the machine that blows a puff of air into your eyes, which makes you flinch!
 There are also simple pen like tools that touch your cornea and directly read the pressure.

 If you think you have any distortion in your vision make sure you at least see your optometrist and use the term vision loss not distortion!

 I believe I detected my Glaucoma two years before it was finally diagnosed.
 I complained to my optometrist about distorted vision which is how I described what I experienced early on with this disease.
 Had I said Vision Loss I believe I would have had a Visual Field Test much earlier.
 When I used the word distortion I believe my optometrist just assumed this was a problem with my eye glass lens's correction.
 Two years after I detected the problem my optometrist was convinced I might have a problem and he gave my a Visual Field Test.
 If you have vision distortion or vision loss insist upon a visual field test, your insurance should cover it.